steven-buytaert/snippets/umem/Readme.md

 optimization flags to the compiler command line.

 The sample application will just run the given number of threads (default is
-2) in parallel, allocating and releasing memory, randomly, until control-c is pressed.
+2) in parallel, allocating, reallocating and releasing memory, randomly, until control-c is pressed.
 Every second the number of bytes in use per thread, and in total, is shown, as well as the number of chunks currently in the memory manager and the contention rate per second, on the memory manager.

 The sample application will perform some checks to see if the block